On a fragmented condensate in a uniform Bose system: Periodic Bose system: quasi-single-particle approach

 We note that the crystal-like solutions were previously obtained numerically for the ground state of a 1D system of dipolar bosons \cite{lozovik2005,citro2007,citro2008,reimann2010,zollner2011,lode2018}.
 The crystallization occurs at the densities exceeding some critical value.
 In this case, the field of a trap was considered \cite{reimann2010,lode2018} or was not \cite{lozovik2005,citro2007,citro2008,zollner2011}.
-In works \cite{reimann2010,zollner2011}, the dipole-dipole potential is three-dimensional.
-Therefore, the density can be nonuniform even for the ring geometry.
 Note the interesting comparison of the solutions for point and dipolar interatomic interactions which was executed in \cite{lode2018b} for strong coupling.
 The main difference of the solutions in \cite{lozovik2005,citro2007,citro2008,reimann2010,zollner2011,lode2018,lode2018b} from the above-obtained ones consists in that our solution contains a condensate.
 The ground state in works \cite{citro2008,reimann2010,lode2018}, where the occupation numbers were calculated, \textit{does not} contain a condensate.
 This difference is probably related to the circumstance that our 1D solutions correspond to highly excited states, whereas the authors of works \cite{lozovik2005,citro2007,citro2008,reimann2010,zollner2011,lode2018} ascribed the solutions to the ground state.
+According to the theorem of nodes, if the wave function of the ground state has no nodes and corresponds to a crystal \cite{lozovik2005,citro2007,citro2008,reimann2010,zollner2011,lode2018}, then a highly excited state with a lot of nodes and a similar crystal structure must exist.
+Our 1D solutions should correspond to it.

-We will see below that the quasi-single-particle description gives an incomplete information and is rather crude.
-Nevertheless, the above analysis shows that, for a high-density uniform periodic system, Pollock-Nozi\'{e}res' argument does not work: the fragmentation of a condensate in such system is possible.
+The Pollock-Nozieres' results \cite{pollock1967,nozieres1995} are important.
+However, the above analysis shows that, for a high-density uniform periodic system, Pollock-Nozi\'{e}res' argument does not work: the fragmentation of a condensate in such system is possible.